ValaxyConsultancy/ezlearngithulab/README.md

 ```bash
 sudo cat .kube/config
 ```
-copy the out and save in your local computer with name config
+copy the content of the file and save it in your local computer with name config

 Add Credentials:
 Go to Manage Jenkins > Manage Credentials > Jenkins > Global credentials (unrestricted) > Add Credentials.